Raja58/Advanced-Shortest-Path-Tracer/README.md

   <br>
   <br>
-➢ In example shown above, the algorithm knows the destination is at the back of the barrier, <br> &emsp; so it always tries to go rightwards in this case.
+➢ In example shown above, the algorithm knows the destination is at the back of the barrier, so it always tries to go rightwards in this case.
   <br>
 ➢ Thus, we are neglecting many misdirected paths, which may not lead us to the destination.
   <br>